lruslan/ansible-eos/docs/support.rst

         }
     }

-With the `debug` key set to `yes` the the module output provides an additional keyword `debug` that provides additional information.
-While the keys under `debug` could vary from module to module, the following keys are in common across all module implementations
+With the ``debug`` key set to ``yes`` the the module output provides an additional keyword ``debug`` that provides additional information.
+While the keys under ``debug`` could vary from module to module, the following keys are in common across all module implementations

     * current_state - shows the resource instance values at the beginning of the task run before any changes are attempted
     * desired_state - shows the desired state of the resource based on the input arguments from the task
     * node - shows the eAPI connection information
     * params - shows all parameters used to build the module including arguments and metaparameters
     * pyeapi_version - shows the current version of pyeapi library used
     * statful - shows whether or not the module is stateful

-Using the `debug` argument provides a fair amount of detail about how the module executes on the node.
+Using the ``debug`` argument provides a fair amount of detail about how the module executes on the node.
 There is also logging information that also provides some details about the changes the module is making to the end system.
-Logging is enabled by default and can be disabled by configurating the `logging` keyword argument to `false`.
+Logging is enabled by default and can be disabled by configuring the `logging` keyword argument to ``false``.

 All logging information is sent to the local syslog on the device executing the module.
-When using the SSH transport, all logging information will be found in the node's syslog and in the case of using the eAPI transport, the logging information wil be found on the Ansible control hosts syslog.
+When using the SSH transport, all logging information will be found in the node's syslog and in the case of using the eAPI transport, the logging information will be found on the Ansible control hosts syslog.

-From the same example as above, the `eos_vxlan` module provides logging information in syslog as shown below::
+From the same example as above, the ``eos_vxlan`` module provides logging information in syslog as shown below::

     Apr 16 00:36:34 veos02 ansible-eos_vxlan: Invoked with username=None enable=True logging=True name=Vxlan1 connection=veos02 udp_port=None multicast_group=239.10.10.10 state=present source_interface=Loopback0 debug=True password=NOT_LOGGING_PASSWORD config=None description=None